10. U.S. 41

 Certain parts of the interstate — like the section passing through Colorado — include steep grades, sharp turns and severe weather.
 The scenery is beautiful, but don’t try to snap a photo on the road.

-The I-40 spans east-to-west from Barstow, California to Wilmington, North Carolina, passing through Albuquerque, Oklahoma City, Memphis, Nashville and Raleigh along the way.
+The I-40 spans east-to-west from Barstow, California, to Wilmington, North Carolina, passing through Albuquerque, New Mexico; Oklahoma City; Nashville; and Raleigh, North Carolina, along the way.

 It was the highway with the second-most total fatalities, 253, but because of its great length, that only comes to 9.89 deaths per 100 miles.